sashacsy/arca-docs/docs/how-to/managing-content/compound-objects.md

 To create a compound object, create the Compound Parent first.

 1. Add a new Repository Item.
 2. Fill in the metadata form.
-Under Model, select "Compound".
+Under `Content type`, select "Compound".
 3. Save.

 Then, create your child items: